-Despite the vast use of Internet, very few people know about how does Internet work, who is actual internet service provider (ISP), what are tier 3 isp, does internet work via satellite, etc.
+Despite the vast use of the Internet, very few people know about how does Internet work, who is actual Internet service provider (ISP), what are tier 3 isp, does Internet work via satellite, etc.

-In this article you will learn about functioning of Internet, data transmission mediums and protocols.
-You will also get to know if there is an owner of Internet.
+In this article you will learn about the functioning of the Internet, data transmission mediums, and protocols.
+You will also get to know if there is an owner of the Internet.

-Let’s begin with basics of internet and later we will discuss about its functioning.
+Let’s begin with the basics of the Internet and later we will discuss its functioning.

 Contents